-He will be hosted by the League of Women Voters of the Charleston Area with the help of the ACLU of South Carolina, the College of Charleston, and the Charleston Branch of the NAACP.
+He will be hosted by the League of Women Voters of the Charleston Area with the help of the ACLU of South Carolina, the College of Charleston, The Avery Research Center, and the Citadel School of the Humanities and Social Sciences.

 Charleston Mayor John C. Tecklenburg will close the evening announcing plans for the city's continuing work on social justice and racial equity.
 That commitment was formalized June 19 when Charleston City Council acknowledged and apologized for the city's role in slavery.